Johns Hopkins University: Student life

 Charles Village, the region of North Baltimore surrounding the university, has undergone several restoration projects, and the university has gradually bought the property around the school for additional student housing and dormitories.
 The Charles Village Project, completed in 2008, brought new commercial spaces to the neighborhood.
 The project included Charles (now Scott-Bates) Commons, a new, modern residence hall that includes popular retail franchises.
 In 2015, the university began development of new commercial properties, including a modern upperclassmen apartment complex, restaurants and eateries, and a CVS retail store.

-Hopkins invested in improving campus life with an arts complex in 2001, the Mattin Center, and a three-story sports facility, the O'Connor Recreation Center.
+Hopkins has invested in improving campus life.
+An 80,000 square foot recreational facility, the Ralph S. O'Connor Recreation Center, opened in 2002 and underwent major renovations in 2021.
+The facility includes an aquatics center, three multipurpose indoor courts, multiple weight rooms, a cardio floor, and a three-lane indoor track.
 The large on-campus dining facilities at Homewood were renovated in the summer of 2006.

-The Mattin Center was demolished in 2021 to make room for the new Student Center scheduled to open in the fall of 2024.
+The Bloomberg Student Center, opened in August 2025, includes four floors of seating areas, meeting spaces for student organizations and campus events, a theater, multipurpose rooms, a restaurant and lounge, and new dining options for students to choose from.

 Quality of life is enriched by the proximity of neighboring academic institutions, including Loyola College, Maryland Institute College of Art (MICA), UMBC, Goucher College, and Towson University, as well as the nearby neighborhoods of Hampden, the Inner Harbor, Fells Point, and Mount Vernon.

-Students and alumni are active on and off campus.
-Johns Hopkins has been home to several secret societies, many of which are now defunct.
-Blue Jay Supper Society is the only active secret society with open applications.
-Membership is open to undergraduate and graduate students as well as alumni.